 - Select the environment you want to clone content (files and database) into.

-- Select the source environment from the Clone from the
+- Select the source environment in the From this Environment drop-down menu.

 - Select Database, Files, or both.

-- Choose whether to execute update.php after cloning, and click Clone.
+- Choose whether to execute update.php after cloning, and click Clone the Database & the Files from

 - To merge code from a Multidev into the master branch on Dev, click the Dev tab.